Click “View” and check “Work on this Page (All Changes)”

 If you are in "Work on this page" view but do not see the gears on a page, check the three icons under the Preview/Submit area to make sure they are not grayed out.

-Inside (under) the container is a link to “Click to insert new element” which will take you to your list of possible elements.
+Inside and positioned under the container is a link to “Click to insert new element.”
+The list of possible elements will be revealed.

-After you have chosen your element and clicked "Next," you need to Click to define the element.
+After you have chosen your element and click "Next" to define the element.

 The Formatted Text Block is similar to other Rich Text Editors.